suhridam/portfolio/README.md

 - As a dissertation intern managed and analyzed multi-year multi-species camera-trap dataset from TransHimalayan regions.
 - Conducted research on inter-species interaction and Ecological niche overlap.
 - Performed literature reviews
-- Communicated research findings through academic journal and conference presentations.
+- Communicated research findings through academic journals and conference presentations.

 ## Projects
 ### Geographic variation and sexual differences in the complex duet song of Sarus Crane, a non-passerine waterbird